ESLyric/scripts/README.md

 # scripts
-Lyric service &amp; parser scripts
+Lyric source &amp; parser scripts

+**Not guaranteed to be compatible with old versions**